Ms Natasha Simons1, Ms Kate LeMay1

 - ANDS Guide ‘Research Data for Journal Editors’.
 Available from http://www.ands.org.au/working-with-data/publishing-and-reusing-data/data-journals/data-policies-and-journals accessed 16 June 2017.

-Natasha Simons is a Senior Research Data Specialist with the Australian National Data Service (ANDS).
+Natasha Simons is a Research Data Management Specialist with the Australian National Data Service (ANDS), working with a variety of people and groups to improve data management platforms, policies and practices.
 With a background in libraries, IT and eResearch, she has a history of developing policy, technical infrastructure and staff skills to support research and researchers.
-She is co-chair of the Research Data Alliance Interest Group on Data Policy Standardisation and Implementation, which is focussed on improving journal data policies.
-Natasha is co-chair of an Australasian Repository Working Group, a member of the Australian ORCID Advisory Group and an ORCID Ambassador.
-She is located at The University of Queensland in Brisbane, Australia.
+She is co-chair of the Research Data Alliance Interest Group on Data Policy Standardisation and Implementation and co-chair of the Australasian Repository Working Group.
+Natasha is a member of the Australian ORCID Advisory Group and is an ORCID Ambassador.
+A writer and reviewer of papers related to libraries, persistent identifiers, repositories and research data, Natasha is located at the University of Queensland in Brisbane, Australia.

 Kate LeMay began her career as a Pharmacist in both community and hospital pharmacies.
 She then worked at the Woolcock Institute of Medical Research as a Project Manager for community pharmacy based programs to assist patients with chronic disease management.
 Kate now works in Canberra at the Australian National Data Service (ANDS) as a Senior Research Data Specialist, focusing on health and medical data.